 “I hear You saying to me: I will give you what you desire.
 I will lead you into solitude.
 I will lead you by the way you cannot possibly understand … You will be praised and it will be like burning at the stake.
 You will be loved, and it will murder your heart and drive you into the desert. … And when you have been praised a little and loved a little I will take away all your gifts and your love and all your praise and you will be utterly forgotten and abandoned and you will be nothing … And in that day you will possess a solitude that you have so long desired.
 And your solitude will bear immense fruit in the souls of men you will never see on earth … But you shall taste the true solitude of my anguish and my poverty and I shall lead you into the high places of my joy and you shall die in Me and find all things in My mercy which has created you for this end and brought you … to the Cistercian Abbey of the poor men who labor in Gethsemani: That you may become the brother of God and learn to know the Christ of the burnt men.”

-OK.
-I really will force myself to stop now.
-But I do want to end with Merton’s most famous prayer.
+And now, to end with Merton’s most famous prayer.
 It is a prayer which shows the rich fruit of his contemplative life, and an admission that the contemplative life doesn’t change our need for a Savior.
 If anything, perhaps, it deepens our perceived need of our Savior.
 This prayer is found in his book, Thoughts in Solitude:

 My Lord God, I have no idea where I am going.
 I do not see the road ahead of me.
 I cannot know for certain where it will end.
 Nor do I really know myself, and the fact that I think that I am following your will does not mean that I am actually doing so.
 But I believe that the desire to please you does in fact please you.
 And I hope I have that desire in all that I am doing.
 I hope that I will never do anything apart from that desire.
 And I know that if I do this you will lead me by the right road though I may know nothing about it.
 Therefore will I trust you always though I may seem to be lost and in the shadow of death.
 I will not fear, for you are ever with me, and you will never leave me to face my perils alone.Thomas Merton